yakazimir/kyler-website/content/post/infinity.md

-which simply assigns items in $A$ to the **even numbers** (of which there are a countably infinite amount) and items in $B$ to **odd numbers** (of which there also are a countably infinite amounnt)  □
+which simply assigns items in $A$ to the **even numbers** (of which there are a countably infinite amount) and items in $B$ to **odd numbers** (of which there also are a countably infinite amount)  □

 Now why is this result puzzling?
 Well, typically when we combine two of anything, the result is larger than the